-Using an interdisciplinary approach, students in Women's, Gender, and Sexuality Studies critically examine the social construction of gender and the status of women in diverse cultural contexts and time periods.
-The program emphasizes both scholarly exploration and the application of knowledge to practical women's issues.
-With many cross-listed courses, the Women's Studies Major is easy to combine with another discipline as a double-major or to include a minor in one of the core areas of study.
+Using an interdisciplinary approach, students in Women's, Gender, and Sexuality Studies critically examine the social construction of gender and the status of women and men in a variety of cultural contexts and time periods.
+The program emphasizes both scholarly exploration and the application of that knowledge to practical issues.

 Women's, Gender, and Sexuality Studies for non-majors: WGS Minor

-Women's, Gender, and Sexuality Studies provides a broad liberal arts background that helps build skills in critical thinking and problem solving, data collection and analysis, oral, written and presentation expertise, and collaborative teamwork .
-A major in Women's, Gender, and Sexuality Studies also provides in-depth knowledge of the gender dynamics, strategies and organizational skills needed to address gender inequalities, promoting skills which are needed in the human resources field, in political think tanks, in management, and in a variety of professions such as law, science and medicine.
+Women's, Gender, and Sexuality Studies provides a broad liberal arts background that helps build skills in critical thinking and problem solving, data collection and analysis, oral and written communication, and collaborative teamwork.
+Through internships and research opportunities, a major in Women's, Gender, and Sexuality Studies provides practcal hands-on experience and in-depth knowledge of the gender dynamics, strategies, and organizational skills needed in human resources, politicals, nonprofit administration, management, and a variety of professions such as law, science, and medicine.

 This information is presented for informational purposes.
 In the event of a discrepancy between this page and the Undergraduate Bulletin, the Bulletin should always be used.